j3r0lin/terminal-notifier/APP_ICON_LIMITATIONS.md

 The `-appIcon` option in terminal-notifier is provided for compatibility with the original Ruby version, but it does not actually change the app icon due to macOS system limitations.
 This is a fundamental constraint of the macOS notification system, not a bug in terminal-notifier.

-For visual customization, use `-contentImage` instead, which works reliably on both notification frameworks.
+For visual customization, use `-contentImage` instead, which works reliably with the UserNotifications framework.